-To discuss legal issues with Linklaters’ global chemicals team, please contact sector leaders Dan Tyrer.
+To discuss legal issues with Linklaters’ global chemicals team, please contact sector leaders Dan Tyrer or Daniela Seeliger.

 You can find out more about Linklaters’ chemicals capabilities from sector manager Clare Gosalves on (44 20) 7456 2608.

-- HSBC as arranger of debt financing for ChemChina on the US$43bn acquisition of Syngenta
+- HSBC and other lenders on the debt financing for ChemChina on the US$43bn acquisition of Syngenta

 - Sherwin-Williams on the merger filings required in the EU, Russia, Latin-America and Asia-Pacific (except China and Australia) for its acquisition of Valspar for US$11.3bn